-The Victorian Government (2019) highlights the profound impact that family violence has on health and wellbeing.
-It also notes that family violence affects more women while street and community violence primarily affects men.
+The Victorian public health and wellbeing plan (2023) highlights the profound impact that family violence has on health and wellbeing.
+Violence is predominantly a gender-specific issue, with the majority of incidents being committed by men against women (Source: Department of Education 2019).
+It also notes street and community violence primarily affects men.

 The Australian Bureau of Statistics (2023) estimates that 8 million Australians (41%) have experienced physical and/or sexual violence, including: